doitaljosh/tesla-model3-premium-amp-re/README.md

 ## Status for ADAU1452:
 - Analog audio input to the DSP works via the onboard ADAU1761 codec.
-- ADI surround algorithm and HPF/LPF provide rear, subwoofer, and tweeter outputs
+- Custom algorithms provide rear, subwoofer, and tweeter outputs
 - ~~The TDA7802 (channels 4-7) still does not play any audio.
 More reverse engineering will be required to fix this.~~ Fixed
-- For now, only rear, tweeter and subwoofer channels play audio.
-Front and center channels need work.
+- ~~For now, only rear, tweeter and subwoofer channels play audio.
+Front and center channels need work.~~ All channels now work, but front channels are really attenuated.
 - Crackling on channels 2 and 3 has been fixed.

 # Status for Jetson Nano: